-The retina is the light-sensitive layer of tissue at the back of the inner eye.
-It acts like the film in a camera.
-Images come through the eye's lens and are focused on the retina.
-The retina then converts these images to electric signals and sends them via the optic nerve to the brain.
+The retina is the light-sensitive layer of tissue at the back of the eyeball.
+Images that come through the eye's lens are focused on the retina.
+The retina then converts these images to electric signals and sends them along the optic nerve to the brain.